 We are interested in developing and applying computational and molecular methods to better generate, integrate, and analyze

 genomic and proteomic information, with a focus on respiratory diseases, environmentally acquired infectious disease, and global and emerging pathogens including Mycobacterium

-tuberculosis and Nontuberculous mycobacteria (NTM).
+tuberculosis and Nontuberculous mycobacteria (NTM) , respectively.
 M. tuberculosis , the causative agent of the human tuberculosis disease, results in over 1.4 million

 genomics, computational biology, and structural informatics, and builds on disciplines ranging from microbiology to genetics to